import math

 Generate samples from a multivariate Gaussian distribution.

-samples are transformed using the Cholesky factor of the covariance matrix to generate
+Independent standard normal samples are transformed using the Cholesky factor of the precision matrix

 Parameters